microsoft/qsharp-compiler/examples/QIR/Simulation/README.md

 # Building a Simulator for QIR

+This example discusses the structure of the QIR Runtime system and how to attach a simulator to it using two sample simulators implemented "from scratch":

+- a state-less [trace simulator](TraceSimulator/README.md): prints each quantum instructions it receives, useful for debugging or simple hardware backend hookup
+- a full state [quantum simulator](StateSimulator/README.md): simulates ideal quantum computer, inefficient but simple implementation that maps directly to mathematical description

+The file `SimulatorTemplate.cpp` in this directory is also good starting for a custom simulator implementation, as it provides a template that just needs to be filled in with the bodies of the required methods.

 ## Understanding the QIR Runtime system

 The [QIR Runtime](https://github.com/microsoft/qsharp-runtime/tree/main/src/Qir/Runtime) implements the [QIR language specification](https://github.com/microsoft/qsharp-language/tree/main/Specifications/QIR) in LLVM.
-A quantum program written in QIR (or translated from Q# e.g.) will expect specific runtime functions to be available, which can include data type management or console output, but also qubit allocation, callable creation, and functor application:
+A quantum program written in QIR (or translated from Q# e.g.) will expect specific runtime functions to be available, which can include data type management or console output, but also qubit allocation, callable creation, and functor application, such as these QIR/LLVM functions below:

 ```llvm
 %String* __quantum__rt__string_create(i8*)